kumahq/kuma-website/docs/docs/1.3.1/documentation/configuration.md

 Configuration of `kuma-cp` is logged when `kuma-cp` runs.

-Additionally, you can fetch the configuration using Kuma API Server
+You can also get the configuration with a call to the Kuma API server:
 ```sh
 $ curl http://<CP_ADDRESS>:5681/config
 ```
-The configuration is also visible in the Diagnostic tab in the bottom left corner of the GUI.
+And it's displayed on the Diagnostic tab in the GUI, in the lower left corner.

-In multizone deployment, Zone CP sends its config to Global CP so you can inspect all configurations using either `kumactl inspect zones -oyaml` or Zone tab in the GUI.
+In a multizone deployment, the zone control plane sends its config to the global control plane.
+This lets you inspect all configurations with `kumactl inspect zones -oyaml`.
+You can also find them on the Zone tab in the GUI.

-## kuma-dp
+## Data plane proxy

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"